Aerial-Applications/code-guide-aerial/README.md

 ### HTML syntax

-* Use soft-tabs with two spaces
+* Use hard-tabs, the actual Tab key, not soft-tabs, with two spaces.
-* Nested elements should be indented once (2 spaces)
+* Nested elements should be indented once.
+(1 Tab key)
+* Do not nest the <body>, or any page wrappers.
+* Add two spaces between sections, and one space between content.
-* Always use double quotes, never single quotes
+* Always use double quotes, never single quotes.
-* Don't include a trailing slash in self-closing elements
+* Include a trailing slash in self-closing elements.
+* Comment close all elements with their id's, and classes.

 **Incorrect example:**

 ````html
 <!DOCTYPE html>